Students taking a gap year

 Whatever your reasons for taking a break from study, this information will assist you to make an informed decision about delaying your tertiary study.

-If you are considering taking time off after Year 13 before enrolling at university, whether you are planning to travel overseas, or perhaps you want to work for a while, it helps to plan ahead so that you are ready to enter university when you want to.
+If you're considering taking time off after Year 13 before enrolling at university to travel overseas or work for a while, it helps to plan ahead so you are ready to enter university when you want to.

 Check you meet the entry requirements

-If you are planning to take a break after you have completed Year 13, you should check that you are going to meet the requirements to enrol at UC before taking a gap year.
+At the end of Year 13, check that you are going to meet the requirements to enrol at UC before taking a gap year.